minio/docs/source/includes/common/common-deploy.rst

 Include any other environment variables as required for your deployment.

+.. end-common-deploy-create-environment-file-single-drive

+.. start-common-deploy-create-unique-root-credentials

 .. versionadded:: Server RELEASE.2024-03-03T17-50-39Z

-   You can have MinIO automatically generate root credentials if all of the following are true:
+   MinIO automatically generates unique root credentials if all of the following conditions are true:

    - :kes-docs:`KES <tutorials/getting-started/>` Release 2024-03-01T18-06-46Z or later running
    - **Have not** defined: